CosSine12/CosSine12/README.md

-# Hi there, I'm [Your Name]👋
+# Hi there, I'm Aarav Palni👋

-Welcome to my GitHub profile!
+> Welcome to my GitHub profile!
 I'm a passionate creator who loves blending logic with art.
 Whether I'm diving deep into a machine learning model, designing visual media, or playing a strategic game of chess, I'm always looking for ways to challenge myself and learn something new.

 🚀 About Me